This post may contain affiliate links

 - Add the remaining oil to the dish and fry the veggies over low flame.
 Stir them occasionally until they are soft.

-- Next, add the thyme, paprika followed by tomato and tomato puree and stir.
+- Next, add the thyme, and paprika, followed by tomato and tomato puree and stir.

 - Next, add the bay leaf and beans, followed by vegetable stock.
-If you are using leftover beans or pulses, add them later after the sausage is cooked.
+If you use leftover beans or pulses, add them later after the sausage is cooked.

 - Bring the casserole dish to a simmer, add the vegan sausage to the pot, and cook over low flame.

-- The vegan sausage casserole will cook in about 20 to 30 minutes, so you need to keep an eye on the sausage.
+- The vegan sausage casserole will cook in about 20 to 30 minutes, so you must keep an eye on the sausage.

 - After the sausage is cooked and the sauce has become thick, remove the dish from the flame.

 - Season the casserole with freshly ground parsley, salt, and pepper.